 Contact(s): Dawn Hinebaugh, DNR Landowner Incentive Program coordinator, 608-266-5243; Darcy Kind, private lands biologist, 608-267-9789

-MADISON - Private landowners, conservation organizations, and land trusts can now apply for funding and technical help through the Landowner Incentive Program to create and manage habitat for rare plants and animals in Wisconsin's Driftless Area.
+MADISON - Private landowners, conservation organizations, and land trusts can now apply for funding and technical help through the Landowner Incentive Program to create and enhance habitat for pollinators and other at-risk species in Wisconsin's Driftless Area.

-The program is competitive, and landowners should visit the Landowner Incentive Program website to review project ranking criteria, eligible work and costs for details.
-For application information and more helpful tools, search the DNR website, dnr.wi.gov, for "LIP."
+Landowners should visit the Landowner Incentive Program website to review details of the application process, project ranking criteria, and eligible work.
+Search the DNR website, dnr.wi.gov, for "LIP."